xied75/signaturesurvey/README.md

 Signature Survey
 ================

-This is an adoption of Ward Cunningham's (Signature Survey)[http://c2.com/doc/SignatureSurvey/].
-I am using it as a kata whenever I wan't to learn a new programming language.
+This is an adoption of Ward Cunningham's [Signature Survey](http://c2.com/doc/SignatureSurvey/).I am using it as a kata whenever I wan't to learn a new programming language.

 A signature survey is a print of all Statements (;) and Blocks ({}) of a program that was written in a C-Family language (Java, CSharp, C, Cpp, etc. ).
 It is supposed to be a method to browse the source code of a large and unfamiliar software.
 Although it is meant to generate browsable, nested reports, I found that it does not have to be browsable to be useful.
 The 'signature' of a program is the simplest form of visualization one can create and can be interpreted as a simple form of code metric.
 Rather than installing NDepend or a large measurement solution on a foreign machine, you can easily checkout or download the 50 LOC python script and run it.
 It gives you immeadiate feedback on the health of a solution.
 Look out for patterns, repetitions and other things.
 You can quickly identify unhealthy spots.